Enbridge's economic impact on Illinois

 As a company with both pipelines and wind turbines, Enbridge is delivering energy security while also pursuing company sustainability goals and driving transformation toward a lower-carbon economy.
 And we’re proud to deliver economic benefits in the states where we do business.

-- Our operating and administrative expenditures in Illinois, on such items as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, totaled $530.5 million.
+- Our operating and administrative expenditures in Illinois, on such items as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, totaled nearly $599 million.

-- Enbridge’s workforce included 106 Illinois-based permanent and temporary employees, and provisioned contractors, at year’s end;
+- Enbridge’s workforce included 103 Illinois-based permanent and temporary employees, and provisioned contractors, at year’s end.

-- Enbridge paid more than $8.6 million in total wages to our Illinois-based permanent and temporary employees—much of that injected directly into the state economy; and
+- Enbridge paid more than $8.6 million in total wages to our Illinois-based permanent and temporary employees—much of that injected directly into the state economy.

 This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.